Unsupervised Foundation Model-Agnostic Slide-Level Representation Learning: Method

 \subsection{Inference modes}

-~ During self-supervised pretraining, the slide encoder learns to map the patch embeddings ($\bm{H}^{fe_n}$) of different slides, patches, foundation models and magnifications from the same patient to be close in slide embedding space ($\bm{z}$).
-For this purpose, encoded embeddings are aggregated to a single feature vector.

-\paragraph{Single-\ac{fm} inference mode} In line with Wang et al.~\cite{Wang2024Chief}, we found it beneficial at inference time to compute the weighted average in \cref{eq:aggregation_module} using the original patch embeddings ($\bm{H}^{fe_n}$) instead of the encoded embeddings ($\bm{H}_{S}$) to obtain the slide-level representation (see \cref{sec:supp-mlp-results}).
+~ During self-supervised pretraining, the slide encoder learns to map the patch embeddings ($\bm{H}^{fe_n}$) of different slides, patches, \acp{fm} and magnifications from the same patient to be close in slide embedding space ($\bm{z}$).
+For this purpose, encoded embeddings are aggregated to a single feature vector. \paragraph{Single-\ac{fm} inference mode} In line with Wang et al.~\cite{Wang2024Chief}, we found it beneficial at inference time to compute the weighted average in \cref{eq:aggregation_module} using the original patch embeddings ($\bm{H}^{fe_n}$) instead of the encoded embeddings ($\bm{H}_{S}$) to obtain the slide-level representation (see \cref{sec:supp-mlp-results}).
 Importantly, we still use the encoded embeddings to compute the weighting $a_k(\bm{H}_{S,k})$ of that average.
 Specifically, at inference time, \cref{eq:aggregation_module} becomes